Auvik Network Management (ANM) vs Zabbix comparison

 Top Answer:We can manage the entire system across the network and troubleshoot the pain points.

-Top Answer:The product is not expensive.
-I rate the product’s pricing a seven out of ten, where one is cheap and ten is expensive.
+Top Answer:The solution is expensive.
+I rate the pricing an eight out of ten.

 Top Answer:The most valuable feature for us in Auvik is the network topology.